NullByNature/Sortify/README.md

   Currently, the program only sorts files in the Desktop directory.
   In future updates, it will include other locations such as **Downloads**, **Documents**, and custom user-defined folders.

-- **DRY (Don’t Repeat Yourself) Improvements**
-  Some methods currently repeat similar logic for moving files.
-  A refactoring step will introduce a shared method for file-moving operations, reducing redundancy and making the code cleaner and easier to maintain.

 - **Configuration Options**
   Allow users to customize which file types go into which folders.